 A strengthening Tropical Storm Alex was expected to become a hurricane Tuesday as it swirled toward the Gulf coast of northern Mexico and southern Texas, where authorities were readying emergency shelters and distributing sandbags.

 Forecasters said the storm’s likely path would take it away from the site of the huge Gulf of Mexico oil spill off Louisiana’s coast, but added that it might push oil farther inland and disrupt cleanup efforts.

-Alex had maximum sustained winds near 70 mph early Tuesday, and the U.S. National Hurricane Center in Miami, Florida, predicted the storm would grow into a hurricane sometime Tuesday as it headed toward the U.S.-Mexico border at the mouth of the Rio Grande.
+Alex had maximum sustained winds near 70 mph (110 kph) early Tuesday, and the U.S. National Hurricane Center in Miami predicted the storm would grow into a hurricane sometime Tuesday as it headed toward the U.S.-Mexico border at the mouth of the Rio Grande.
 Landfall seemed likely Wednesday night.

 Forecaster Todd Kimberlain said conditions Monday led the center to conclude the storm would be a less powerful hurricane than initially thought.

-Tropical storm-force winds extended up to 105 miles from the storm’s center, and Alex was moving toward the northwest at 12 mph.
+Tropical storm-force winds extended up to 105 miles (165 kilometers) from the storm’s center, and Alex was moving toward the north-northwest at 8 mph (13 kph).

-A hurricane warning was posted for the Texas coast from Baffin Bay, 100 miles south to the mouth of the Rio Grande river; and for an additional 225 miles south to La Cruz, Mexico.
+A hurricane warning was posted for the Texas coast from Baffin Bay, 100 miles (160 kilometers) south to the mouth of the Rio Grande river and on a further 225 miles (360 kilometers) to La Cruz, Mexico.
 Except for the border area itself, both regions are lightly populated.